ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 ### Create your own Python file
 {: #dev_lab_01}

+1. From Visual Studio Code, click the Spark lab.
+A new window opens.

-1. .
-In the **Explorer** window, click **New File**.
+1. In the new Spark lab window, click **New File**.
 You get a **New File** prompt with the following file types:
    * **Text File** : Select to create a text file.
    * **Python File** : Select to create a Python application.
    * **Jupyter Notebook** : Select to create a Jupyter Notebook file.

 1. Select **Python File**.
 A new `.py` file opens.
 You can start working on the Python file and save it later.

-   You can also drag the Python application file to the **Explorer** window.
+   You can also drag the Python application file to the **Explorer** page.
 The file opens in the right pane of Visual Studio Code application.
    {: note}

-1. Create, upload or drag the Python application file to the **Explorer** window.
-The file opens in the right pane of Visual Studio Code application.

-2. Run the following command in the terminal to run your Python application.
+2. Run the following command in the terminal to execute your Python application.
 This initiates a Python session and you can see the acknowledgment message in the terminal.

     ```bash
     python <filename>